w3f/polkadot-wiki/docs/maintain-guides-how-to-vote-councillor.md

 when you're done participating in elections and you no longer want your reserved tokens to count for the councillors that you approve.

-Go to the "Developer" > "Extrinsics" tab on [Polkadot-JS Apps Dashboard](https://polkadot.js.org/apps).
+Go to the "Governance" > "Council" tab on the [Polkadot-JS Apps Dashboard](https://polkadot.js.org/apps).

-Choose the account you want to remove the vote of and select the "electionsPhragmen -> removeVoter()" options and submit the transaction.
+Under the "Council overview" tab, click on "Vote".

 ![](assets/council/polkadotjs_removeVoter.png)

+Issue the "Unvote all" option.

 When the transaction is included in a block you should have your reserved tokens made liquid again and your vote will no longer be counting for any councillors in the elections starting in the next